 Our mission is to provide a variety of person-centered services and support to help individuals with developmental disabilities gain independence, integrate into the community, and live fulfilling lives.
 To accomplish this mission and objective, MODEST offers a comprehensive range of person-centered support and services aimed to accommodate the needs of our individuals to enable them to acquire independent common living skills to support further community integration.

-Since inception, MODEST has developed a wide range of services to address the needs of individuals.
+Since inception, MODEST has developed a wide range of services to address the needs of individuals with developmental disabilities;

 2006 – MODEST started providing Medicaid Service Coordination (MSC).
-This service assist individuals with developmental disabilities in gaining access to federally approved Home and Community Based Services-Waiver (HCBS).
+This service assists individuals with developmental disabilities in gaining access to federally approved Home and Community-Based Services-Waiver (HCBS).